-During my final year of seminary, I traveled to the Urbana Missions Conference in Urbana, Illinois, and it was there I first became interested in Spain from literature that I picked up from one of the mission tables at that conference.
+During my final year of seminary, I traveled to the Urbana Missions Conference in Urbana, Illinois; it was there that I first became interested in Spain because of some literature that I picked up from one of the mission tables at that conference.
 I learned that Spain was in great need of evangelical missionaries.
-Since it had been under the dictatorship of Francisco Franco for forty years, there was very little evangelical work in Spain at the time (this was back in 1987).
+Since it had been under the dictatorship of Francisco Franco for forty years, there was very little evangelical work in Spain.
 The country had only recently become a Constitutional Republic with a greater measure of religious freedom restored to the nation, and an openness to receive religious workers from other countries.

-So when I returned to Spain in the year 1998, it was to work with a British mission that I had learned about called EMF (the European Missionary Fellowship).
-This was a mission that began in England in the period before WWII and which had developed a distinctively Reformed doctrinal ethos under the leadership of Omri Jenkins, a man who sat under the ministry of Martyn Lloyd-Jones in London.
-I had met many of the missionaries working with EMF during my first term on the field, and one of them, a Spaniard named José Moreno Berrocal, who pastored a small congregation in the town of Alcázar de San Juan in central Spain, asked me if I would like to work with him.
-I accepted the invitation, and went to work with José when I went to Spain in the summer of 1998 as a local church evangelist and "supply preacher," traveling to different villages in La Mancha and preaching to small evangelical congregations.
+When I returned to Spain in 1998, it was to work with a British mission that I had learned about called EMF (the European Missionary Fellowship).
+This was a mission that began in England in the period before WWII and had developed a distinctively Reformed doctrinal ethos under the leadership of Omri Jenkins, a man who sat under the ministry of Martyn Lloyd-Jones in London.
+I had met many of the missionaries working with EMF during my first term on the field.
+One of them, a Spaniard named José Moreno Berrocal, who pastored a small congregation in the town of Alcázar de San Juan in central Spain, asked me if I would like to work with him.
+I accepted the invitation and went to work with José as a local church evangelist and "supply preacher," traveling to different villages in La Mancha and preaching to small evangelical congregations.
 During the five years I worked with Pepe, I became even more thoroughly assimilated to the language and culture of Spain, so that by the time I left Spain in the year 2003, I felt myself to be "half Spanish.”

 About a year after my arrival in Alcázar, I met the woman who would become my wife, Paola Lorefice, the daughter of EMF missionaries to Italy, Pietro and Teresa Lorefice.
 We were married in Spain in November of the year 2000 and spent the first two years of our married life in Spain.
 It was in Spain that our only daughter Melody was born on April 6, 2002, in a hospital just outside Madrid.
 We fully anticipated remaining in Spain for many years.
-In the Lord´s unsearchable providence, however, we discovered that He had other plans for our lives-- plans that brought us back to the United States, where we have been now for over eleven years.
+However, in the Lord´s unsearchable providence, we discovered that He had other plans for our lives—plans that brought us back to the United States, where we lived for the next eleven years.

 Plans for Ministry in Spain

-The situation is made more dire by the current economic crisis in Spain.
-With a national unemployment rate of 25%, and with over 50% of young people in their twenties out of work, few congregations are able to support a full time pastor/elder.
-Moreover, relatively few young men appear eager or willing to prepare themselves for future leadership ministry in Spain's churches, a situation which does not bode well for the future of Gospel ministry in Spain.
+The situation is made even more dire by the current economic crisis in Spain.
+With a national unemployment rate of 25%, and with over 50% of young people in their twenties out of work, few congregations are able to support a full-time pastor/elder.
+Moreover, relatively few young men appear eager or willing to prepare themselves for future leadership ministry in Spain's churches, a situation which does not bode well for the future of gospel ministry in Spain.

-As I read the article by my friend Luís, I felt the Lord stirring in me an awakening concern for the present need of Gospel workers in Spain.
-I decided to consult with some friends overseas to find out what I could about present needs, and three friends independent of one another told me about a small congregation of believers in the city of Málaga which has been without any pastoral leadership for several years.
+As I read the article by my friend Luís, I felt the Lord stirring in me an awakening concern for the present need of gospel workers in Spain.
+I decided to consult with some friends overseas to find out what I could about present needs, and three friends independent of one another told me about a small congregation of believers in the city of Málaga, which had been without any pastoral leadership for several years.
 They have depended on the ministry of itinerant preachers to be fed spiritually.
 I contacted that church, and eventually, we made a trip to Spain in 2013 to meet those believers and to find out more about the situation in Málaga.
 While there, I preached to the congregation in Spanish, and my ministry to them was warmly received.
-They let us know that there was an open door for us to serve in their midst, were we to make the decision to return to Spain.
+They let us know that there was an open door for us to serve in their midst.

-It is the overwhelming need of Gospel workers in Spain that has stirred my heart to return to Spain in the summer of 2015, Lord willing, to undertake a new ministry in that city.
-My immediate goal is to shepherd the church in Málaga, as well as the other small congregation in Churriana, if possible.
-I would also like to help the congregation in organizing evangelistic outreach to the city of Málaga (the fifth largest city in Spain with a population of some 500,000 inhabitants), and also help in training younger men for future leadership ministry.
+It is the overwhelming need of gospel workers in Spain that stirred my heart to return to Spain in the summer of 2015 and to undertake a new ministry in that city.
+My immediate goal is to shepherd the church in Málaga, as well as the other small congregation in Churriana.
+I also organize evangelistic outreaches into the city of Málaga (the fifth largest city in Spain with a population of some 500,000 inhabitants) and help in training younger men for future leadership ministry.